Last revised: September 20, 2018

-Cremation Gems: Everything You need to know from Alexandrite to Zircon
+Cremation Gems: Everything you need to know about diamonds and gems, from Alexandrite to Zircon

 > Did you know there is a way to get the gorgeous gemstones you want without having to purchase a gem or crystal that was mined from the earth?
 Mining gemstones robs the Earth of its precious resources.
 Furthermore, many countries that practice mining do so under harsh conditions which are often in direct violation of human rights and child labor laws.
 With cremation gemstones and cremation crystals, you can have laboratory-grown stones that are eco-friendly and just as beautiful as their natural counterparts.